Polykleitos: Followers

 Polykleitos and Phidias were among the first generation of Greek sculptors to attract schools of followers.
 Polykleitos's school lasted for at least three generations, but it seems to have been most active in the late 4th century and early 3rd century BCE.
 The Roman writers Pliny and Pausanias noted the names of about twenty sculptors in Polykleitos's school, defined by their adherence to his principles of balance and definition.
-Skopas and Lysippus are among the best-known successors of Polykleitos.
+Skopas and Lysippus are among the best-known successors of Polykleitos, along with other, more obscure statuaries, such as Athenodoros of Cleitor and Asopodorus.

 Polykleitos's son, Polykleitos the Younger, worked in the 4th century BCE.
 Although the son was also a sculptor of athletes, his greatest fame was won as an architect.
 He designed the great theatre at Epidaurus.